Md-Nasif03/Shoping-List-App/README.md

 📫 Gmail: mdnasif03@gmail.com <br>
 😄 Pronouns: he/him<br>
 # Shopping-List-App
 This Android application is a shopping list manager that allows users to create, edit, and delete shopping list items.
-The app has a simple and intuitive user interface with a button to add new items, a list of existing items, and the ability to edit or delete individual items.
+The app has a simple and intuitive user interface with a button to add new items, a list of existing items, and the ability to edit or delete individual items.<br>
 Features:<br>
 Create, edit, and delete shopping list items.<br>
 User-friendly interface with a button to add new items and a list of existing items.<br>